phatTchung9999/eth_catch/README.md

-This is a dumb game that I try buliding to practice pygame, if you wish to run it, follow the following steps:
+This is a dumb game that I try building to practice pygame, if you wish to run it, follow the following steps:

 1. Install all the packages in requirements.txt